 Prior to getting ill, my identity was clearly a triathlete.
 I lived and breathed Triathlon.

-Every week I spent 10-15 hours swimming, cycling and running.
+Every week I spent 10-15 hours of swimming, cycling, and running.

 I spent most of the rest of my time reading about Triathlon and when finances permitted researching and buying new kit, mostly for my bikes.